A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Data description and exploratory analysis

 \subsection{Data: crime events in Valencia, Spain}

 Valencia is a city on the Mediterranean coastline that has a population of more than 1.5 million \citep{dong2024spatio}.
 The crime data in this study is collected by the local police department in Valencia (Spain) and records the exact location and time for each crime event, allowing us to use the framework of spatio-temporal point processes.
-The recorded events are categorized into two distinct types, including: (a) {\it Robbery} (referring to thefts involving physical assault), and (b) {\it Theft} (referring to thefts executed smoothly without the use of force).
+The raw dataset comprises four categories of crime: robbery, theft, alarms related to women, and other offenses.
+Robbery and theft are frequently examined in criminology due to their clear legal definitions and the substantial social harm they entail.
+For these reasons, we also focus on these two types of crime in our study.
+Robbery refers to the taking of property through force or threat, whereas theft involves the unlawful taking of property without consent.
+These definitions render both offenses more amenable to operationalization and measurement in crime statistics than more ambiguous or less detectable crimes (e.g., drug use, alcoholism, prostitution).
+Moreover, theft ranks among the most prevalent offenses globally \citep{vandijk2022}.
+Accordingly, robbery and theft are often employed in criminological research to test and refine theoretical frameworks, particularly those addressing property crime \citep{chastain2016, groff2007, johnson2008}.
+While robbery and theft may be linked to similar criminal opportunities (e.g., availability of suitable targets), resulting in overlapping geographical patterns, the two crimes are distinct—differing in the presence of violence, the level of risk to victims, and the situational dynamics under which they occur—and are therefore studied separately.
 Figure~\ref{fig:obs_and_amenity}a and \ref{fig:obs_and_amenity}b depicts the locations of these two crimes in the city.
-In our analysis, we used observations within 500 meters of each single street and projected them on the closest street, resulting in 1,423 records of robbery and 695 records of theft from 2018-01-01 to 2019-12-31 in the city of Valencia (Spain).
+In our analysis, we used observations within 500 meters of each single street and projected them on the closest street, resulting in 1,423 records of robbery and 699 records of theft from 2018-01-01 to 2019-12-31 in the city of Valencia (Spain).
 We describe further details of the street network in Section~\ref{EDA}.
 We observe that the spatial patterns of both crimes are quite similar, occurring mainly towards downtown rather than in the outskirts of the city, with lots of variations in both the degree of the vertices and the lengths of the streets.